 We don't like our beer heavily carbonated.
 If you like a little more carbonation in your beer, make sure they have reached the proper serving temperature and lift the bottle a little higher during the pour to release the natural CO2.

-With the exception of our Belgian Milk Stout all our beers are vegan.
-We are moving all of our beers over to be gluten free.
+With the exception of our Belgian Milk Stout our beers are vegan and all of our beers are gluten free.
 Gluten free means the beer must have less than 20ppm but they are still made with traditional ingredients and have the same flavour.
 We could not detect any taste difference when we changed our process to brew gluten free!

 The following are all are regularly beers brewed all year round and available, as long as demand hasn't out stripped supply!

 A golden pale ale that just slips down way too easily for a 5.0% beer.
 It is true summer sunshine in a glass.
 Initial citrus notes and a light malt with gentle bitterness.
 Great for quaffing on a hot summers day.

 The label depicts St Mary's, Burwell in the glorious summer sun.

 Our thanks to David Boughey Photography for the photograph.